 WHAT WE OFFER…

-At the U-BE Space, located in Deep Ellum, young men come to hang out, access our computer lab (free Wi-Fi), meet other men, socialize, get involved, and check out our library of magazines, newspapers, referral services, gay and bisexual themed books and more.
+At the U-BE Community Center, located in Deep Ellum, is a place where young men come to hang out, access our computer lab (free Wi-Fi), meet other men, socialize, volunteer, and check out our library of magazines, newspapers, referral services, gay and bisexual themed books and more.

-Free, casual, one-time meetings of 8-10 young men.
+Free, casual, one-time meeting of 8-15 young men.
 These groups provide a fun and supportive way to hear how others are dealing with relationships and sex.

 Awesome activities to educate and encourage each other about safer sex.
 We want to have a presence wherever young gay and bisexual men are.